NBC TV Writers ProgramSubscribe

 How does your cultural background and lived experiences shape the way you tell stories and your creative sensibility?

 What current or recent show do you most identify with or has a profound impact on you, and what kind of stories would you like to tell if you were staffed on that show?
+The selected show does not need to be a NBCU series.

 (OPTIONAL) LETTERS OF RECOMMENDATION from entertainment industry professionals who have read the applicant’s material and can comment on the applicant’s writing ability.
 Letters of recommendation are strongly encouraged, but not required.
 Acceptable letters must be on business or personal letterhead, dated in the current calendar year and include the author’s title and/or industry affiliation.
 No more than two letters per application will be accepted.
 Letters must accompany the submission and may not be submitted separately via email or mail.
 Any recommendation letters emailed or mailed to the Program separate from the writer’s application will not be accepted.
 Letter(s) from agents, managers, attorneys, etc. are considered a conflict of interest and will not be considered.